Swiman/Persian_Classical_Music_Instrument_Recognition/README.md

 ### Future work:
-### Implementation of a backend service to show this distribution in a chart alongside playing the actual audio stream.
+### Implementation of a backend service to show instrument distribution in a chart alongside playing the actual audio stream.